entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

 however this example provides a quick idea of the building blocks.

 1. In the App Builder menu, go to: `Components → Micro frontends & Widgets`
-    -   At bottom of the page, selectADD
+    -   At bottom of the page, select ADD

 2. Now create a widget with the sample HTML code.
 Enter into the following fields:
     -   Code: `MyHelloWorld`